extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/overview.rst

 IP Fabric
 ---------

-IP fabric provides a Layer 3 Clos deployment architecture for data center sites.
-With IP fabric, all links in the Clos topology are Layer 3 links.
+IP Fabric provides a Layer 3 Clos deployment architecture for data center sites.
+With IP Fabric, all links in the Clos topology are Layer 3 links.
 A data center PoD built with IP fabrics supports dual-homing of network endpoints using multiswitch port channel interfaces formed between a pair of VDX switches participating in a vLAG.
 This pair of leaf switches is called a vLAG pair.
 For more details on the design considerations for IP fabric, refer to the